Minimax Optimal Clustering of Bipartite Graphs with a Generalized Power Method: Introduction

 Our results can be summarized as follows. \begin{itemize} \item We present a novel iterative clustering method that can be applied to general BiSBMs, unlike the one proposed by \cite{Ndaoud2021ImprovedCA}.
 We analyze our algorithm under the BiSBM without restrictions on $K$ and $L$, and derive an upper bound on the misclustering error.
 In particular, we show that our algorithm achieves exact recovery when the sparsity level $p_{max}$ of the graph satisfies $p_{max}^2 = \Omega(\frac{\log n_1}{n_1n_2})$ for fixed $K,L$.
 This is the same sparsity regime obtained in \cite{Ndaoud2021ImprovedCA} for the SBiSBM with $K = L = 2$.
 We remark that our bounds are non-asymptotic and showcase the full dependence on $K,L$.

 \item We derive a minimax lower bound for the misclustering error in the special case of an SBiSBM with $L=K=2$ that matches the corresponding upper bound of our algorithm, and is the first such lower bound for this problem.
 It completes the work of \cite{Ndaoud2021ImprovedCA} which only shows that an oracle version of their algorithm fails to achieve exact recovery when $p_{max}^2\leq \epsilon \frac{\log n_1}{n_1n_2}$ where $\epsilon$ is a small enough constant.
+We also show that the above analysis extends to the case $K = L \geq 2$, and that the ensuing lower bound matches the upper bound up to a factor depending on $K$.

 \item As part of our analysis, we derive a concentration inequality for matrices with independent centered Binomial entries (see part $3$ of Lemma \ref{lem:conc_mat}) that could be of independent interest.